 Data collection tools have changed the way market research is done.
 They have turned data collection and analysis into a smart process that improves the business outcomes.
 Gone are the times when organizations used to make strategies based on assumptions, instincts, and possibilities.
 Today, they cannot afford to make a mistake or miss a chance and let the competitor win.
 Business leaders and analysts rely on data to drive growth and revenue.

 Data collection tools help to understand employees and customers better by collecting their feedback, opinion, and choices.
 They can help to improve their experience by meeting their expectations from your products and services.
 To achieve this, it is necessary that the data is rich enough to be able to extract meaningful insights from it.
+This will help you for better market segmentation practices.

 Types of data collection tools